MadeiraData/mssql-jobs-hadr/README.md

 ![Cover Image](media/sql-jobs-hadr.png)

+Using this solution, you can automatically control which SQL Agent jobs would be executed on which replica, based on several possible criteria (PRIMARY / SECONDARY database role, job name, job category, etc.).

+After implementing this solution:

+- No longer will you be needing to manually implement an HA/DR role check in each new job or job step that you create.
+- Jobs would no longer be executing without actually doing anything because a database's role wasn't the right one.
+- No more jobs would fail because they were executed on a secondary/read-only/unreadable database.
+- MSDB job history tables would not be needlessly bloated.

-This solution is an improved version of the scripts provided at [Automatically Enable or Disable Jobs Based on HADR Role](https://eitanblumin.com/2018/11/06/automatically-enable-or-disable-jobs-based-on-hadr-role/).
+This solution is an improved version of the scripts provided at the blog post [Automatically Enable or Disable Jobs Based on HADR Role](https://eitanblumin.com/2018/11/06/automatically-enable-or-disable-jobs-based-on-hadr-role/).

 ## Availability Groups

-The relevant scripts for Availability Groups are provided in the [availability-groups folder](availability-groups/).
+This solution is available for AlwaysOn Availability Groups for SQL Server 2012 and later.
+[Click here for more details](availability-groups/), or download below:

 - [🔽 AlwaysOn - Master Control Job and Alert.sql](availability-groups/AlwaysOn%20-%20Master%20Control%20Job%20and%20Alert.sql)

 ## Database Mirroring

-The relevant scripts for Database Mirroring are provided in the [database-mirroring folder](database-mirroring/).
+This solution is available for Database Mirroring for SQL Server 2008 and later.
+[Click here for more details](database-mirroring/), or download below:

 - [🔽 DB Mirroring - Master Control Job and Alert.sql](database-mirroring/DB%20Mirroring%20-%20Master%20Control%20Job%20and%20Alert.sql)

 ## Classic Version

-This repository also contains the "classic" versions of the scripts, provided in the [classic folder](classic/).
+This repository also contains the "classic" versions of the scripts.
+[Click here for more details](classic/), or download below:

 - [🔽 ChangeJobStatusBasedOnHADR.sql](classic/ChangeJobStatusBasedOnHADR.sql)
 - [🔽 ChangeJobStatusBasedOnMirroring.sql](classic/ChangeJobStatusBasedOnMirroring.sql)